Zetra

 “They

-” The Document teases at threads of mystique, generating more
+are observers of different events, different times, different themes,” The Document teases at threads of mystique, generating more

 fascination than obfuscation.
 “But Zetra are beyond your reckoning...”